Warmer end to the weekend | Nov. 23, 2024

 INDIANAPOLIS (WISH) — Clouds persist today with a warmer end to the weekend.
 This warm-up will be brief with another dip in temperatures next week.

 TODAY: A gloomy start to the weekend with cloudy skies.
+I would not rule out some spots of patchy drizzle for the morning.
 High temperatures in the mid-40s.

 TONIGHT: Mostly cloudy, but dry.
 Low temperatures in the mid-30s.